easysoftware/developer-portal-devs/docs/Easy_section/EasyProject-Terminology.md

 ---

 ### Quote

 *Entity which holds offer of some price for some product&period (defined in a pricebook) .
 See **EasyPriceBookQuote** in the source codes.
 Items are in **EasyCrmCaseItem**.*

 ---

-### RM
-*Redmine, ancestor of our product, it's open-source.*

----

 ### RYS
-*Plugin for Redmine based on Rails engine, see our documentation.*
+*Plugin for Redmine based on Rails engine, see our [documentation](https://easysoftware.stoplight.io/docs/developer-portal-devs/d6ade35432dd8-getting-started-with-rys#what-is-rys).*

----

-### Timesheet
-*Plugin, adds ability to track spent time on issues.*

 ---